 Based in Singapore since 2015, the INTERPOL Global Complex for Innovation is the centre of our activities in cybercrime, research and development, and capacity building.
 It also provides an Asian base for the Organization in several crime areas.

 INTERPOL regional bureaus

 Our six regional bureaus bring together police within a region to share experiences and tackle common crime issues:

 - Zimbabwe (Harare)

-Our presence on the international stage is strengthened through liaison offices at the United Nations in New York and at the European Union in Brussels.
-These enable us to work closely with those UN and EU departments and entities that share our mission of preventing and combating transnational crime, and develop joint efforts to enhance regional and global security.
+This presence enables us to work closely with these entities who share our mission of preventing and combating transnational crime.
+We also develop joint efforts to enhance regional and global security.